pvvx/ATC_MiThermometer/python-interface/README.md

 # Python interfacing methods and data representation model

+These programs and descriptions are provided by [Ircama](https://github.com/Ircama).

 This section provides Python components to represent the data model of the BLE advertisements produced by the custom firmware, as well as a documented interface and a testing tool to receive, decode, show and edit the BLE advertisements delivered via the custom firmware.

 The base components used here are: